 Why Do You Need Hearing Protection?

 Hearing protection is a little less cut and dried, however.
 Even where noise levels may seem excessive, how do workers know when they may actually be dangerous to their health and quality of life?
 Identifying environmental hazards and addressing them continuously requires a comprehensive hearing conservation program.
-Such a program includes measuring and on going monitoring of noise levels in each area, selection of appropriate hearing protection devices (HPDs), worker training, and periodic reevaluation to ensure the effectiveness of each solution.
+Such a program includes measuring and ongoing monitoring of noise levels in each area, selection of appropriate hearing protection devices (HPDs), worker training, and periodic reevaluation to ensure the effectiveness of each solution.

 Will Workers Use It?

 No protection is effective if it isn’t worn or used properly.
 Hearing loss cannot be cured, but it can be prevented.
 There are many causes of hearing hazards, including industrial environments such as mining and drilling platforms, heavy equipment use, computer data centers, and aviation work sites.
 Unfortunately, there are just as many reasons cited by workers for not utilizing the HPDs provided to them.
 These reasons can be as simple as forgetting to use them, or the need to hear voice communications from coworkers, which some protective devices may impede.
-Workers who require safety glasses may find they conflict with headset protection, resulting in lack of use of the hearing protection.
+Workers who require safety glasses may find they conflict with headset protection, resulting in a lack of use of the hearing protection.